Remarks on Violence, War and Terrorizing

-Listen, Liberal helped me understand two things.
-First, why so many self-identified progressives who entered politics from the mid-late 1970s onward were largely disinterested in (economic) solidarity with those who aren't their class mates or peers -- who aren't fellow "knowledge workers" (etc.) --, and where their disinterest came from.
-Because although I'd long been troubled by the role played by the substance of the education people receive in business and economics courses, and the related rise of managerialism, I'd never really considered the question what role a half-decade to a decade of additional exposure to the meritocratic value system that's implicit in the school system might've played.
-Or how that ties in with the now-pervasive notions that everyone must earn their quality of life and economic (in)security, and that it is completely appropriate that we must each individually merit our deserts.
-(Note that while Frank only covers the US case, the same trends can be found in every country where access to tertiary education was democratized.)
+Returning to Frank's Listen, Liberal: it helped me understand two things.
+First, why so many self-identified progressives who entered politics from the mid-late 1970s onward were largely disinterested in (economic) solidarity with those who aren't their class mates or peers -- who aren't fellow "knowledge workers", members of the "creative class", etc. --, and where their disinterest came from.
+Because although I'd long been troubled by the role played by the substance of the education people receive in business and economics courses, and the related rise of managerialism, I'd never really considered the question what role a half-decade to a decade of additional exposure to the meritocratic value system that's implicit in the school system might've played in that rightward turn in politics.
+And how that ties in with the now-pervasive notions that everyone must earn their quality of life and economic (in)security, and that it is completely appropriate that we must each individually merit our deserts.
+(Note that while Frank only discusses the US case, the same trends can be found in every country where access to tertiary education was broadened.)

 And second, why these 'fake' -- anti-egalitarian -- progressives could so easily co-opt the Democratic Party: in part because they possessed the credentials, but at least equally importantly, because they subscribed to the same meritocratic value system that the large donors and party elites subscribe to.
 Because the latter made them much more palatable -- and far less threatening -- to the Party leadership.* As such, while I'm sure elites at the time were worried sick, and absolutely hated the social and cultural change that did occur, in my view the educational system largely did its job in disciplining and domesticating people, and broadening support for this latest meritocratic counterrevolution.

 Of course, many other factors also contributed.
-To name a few that strike me as particularly relevant (following Harvey and Chomsky): the rise of indebtedness, in the form of student and mortgage loans, and the rising living costs, caused by the waves of privatizations and mergers, and the cuts to taxation and public spending.
+To name a few that strike me as particularly relevant (following Harvey): the rise of indebtedness, in the form of student and mortgage loans, and the rising living costs, caused by the waves of privatizations and mergers, and the cuts to taxation and public spending.
 Technological and demographic changes, like the entry of women and more people of color into the the labor force, and the invention of containerization, which allowed Asia to become much more important as a manufacturing center.
+The disappearance of the Soviet Union as a visible alternative to capitalist development.
 And equally important, treaties like NAFTA (and the enlargement of the EU) would also help employers, by making it much easier to move production abroad, and to threaten employees with outsourcing and offshoring unless they accepted whatever demands they came up with.
-All of these developments had similar consequences for Western labor power,** and over the long term, they would turn the two-income household into a necessity, and force people (especially in the US) to work more than 40 hours per week (again), leaving them with ever less time and energy for other stuff, including political organizing.
+All of these developments had similar consequences for Western labor power,** and over the long term, they would turn the two-income household into a necessity, forcing people (especially in the US) to return to working well over 40 hours per week, leaving them with ever less time and energy for other stuff, including political organizing.

 PS.
-As you will have noticed, I'm still in the process of finding my voice, and figuring out how to explain this in a way that makes sense and works for people.
+As you may have noticed, I'm still figuring out how to write how to write about this in a way that makes sense to and works for (hopefully) a fairly wide audience.
 This post is likely rather longer than will become the norm, but I need to lay some groundwork, and connect a few dots before I can move on to writing shorter, perhaps more accessible posts.
-As Chomsky has pointed out, concision is only possible when you're regurgitating established truths; alternate histories, and big lie demolition, take much longer (in part because it takes more work to identify mutual ground as a starting point).
+As Chomsky has pointed out, concision is only possible when you're regurgitating established truths; alternate histories, and big lie demolition, take rather more work.
 So I hope that everyone who finds this blog will bear with me.
 Feedback and questions are very much appreciated, as is just saying hi. :)